 It’s no secret that China, the top global importer of numerous recyclable materials, has accepted everyone else’s garbage with open arms for decades.
 The United States — along with a slew of other developed nations — sends China our recyclable trash and, in turn, China transforms foreign garbage into consumer products and packaging and sends it back our way.

 Plastic waste is particularly lucrative.
-Last year alone, Chinese manufacturers imported 7.3 million metric tons of recovered plastic from the U.S. — waste is the sixth-largest U.S. export to China — and other countries.
+In 2016 alone, Chinese manufacturers imported 7.3 million metric tons of recovered plastic from the U.S. — waste is the sixth-largest U.S. export to China — and other countries.
 Once in China, bales of plastic waste are trucked off to reprocessing facilities and turned into pellets for manufacturing.
-Just think: All that plastic food packaging tossed into the recycling bin around Thanksgiving could make its way back to you in the form of a shiny new smartphone the following Christmastime.
+Just think: All that plastic food packaging tossed into the recycling bin could make its way back to you in the form of a shiny new smartphone.
 As Bloomberg aptly puts it, “foreign garbage is really just China’s recycling coming home.”

 Chinese officials believe that the waste it's receiving from the U.S. and elsewhere is simply not clean enough; harmful contaminants are mixing in with recyclable materials and polluting the land and water.
 "To protect China's environmental interests and people's health, we urgently need to adjust the imported solid wastes list, and forbid the import of solid wastes that are highly polluting," reads the country's WTO filing.
 And so, as part of both an overhaul of its recycling industry and an aggressive campaign to clean up its act on the environmental front, China is banning imports on precious foreign garbage — or yang laji — almost altogether.